 To get granular and accurate reports at a user-level, you need to integrate Google Analytics with an AI-driven marketing data platform like EasyInsights that can stitch your website traffic data with other marketing data in order to give you the full picture.

 Wanna see Easyinsights in action?
-Sign up to Get Started!
+Book a free demo!